HIV virus genome and proteins

 Genome

 Monopartite, linear, dimeric, ssRNA(+) genome of 9,75 kb, with a 5'-cap and a 3'poly-A tail.
 There are two long terminal repeats (LTRs) of about 600nt long at the 5' and 3' ends.
 The LTRs contain the U3, R, and U5 regions.
-There are also a primer binding site (PBS) at the 5?end and a polypurine tract (PPT) at the 3'end.
+There are also a primer binding site (PBS) at the 5'end and a polypurine tract (PPT) at the 3'end.

 image

-splicing and proteins
+Transcription, splicing and proteins

 image